NBISweden/pipelines-nextflow/subworkflows/transcript_assembly/README.md

 ### Tool specific parameters

+In these workflows, the Nextflow process directive `ext.args` is used to inject command line tool parameters directly to the shell script.
-Process specific options are passed by overriding the `ext.args` variable using a process selector in a configuration file.
+These command line tool parameters can be changed by overriding the `ext.args` variable for the respective process in a configuration file.

 `nextflow.config`: